TinySpins/Contour42/README.md

 ```

 - workspaces: directory containing your workspaces, i.e. ID_1.cvi42wsx, ID_2.cvi42wsx, ect.
 - dicom: directory containing sub-directories, i.e.: ID_1, ID_2, ect.
-Each sub-directory contains further sub-directories for each series for which we want to extract contours.
+Each sub-directory contains further sub-directories for each series for which we want to extract contours (these can have any name).

 Note that the tool uses the Dicom UID to match the slices for all entries in the 'dicom' directory to Dicom UID's in the workspace XML files.
 Hence, there will only be an output contour for a particular slice, if its Dicom UID can be found in both the XML workspace and 'dicom' directory files.

 Any produced .mat files containing cvi42 contours will be saved in an automatically created 'contours' directory in the main working directory.

 #### Only Python component (.xml parser)
 If needed, the Python component can be run as a standalone script to extract contours from one Circle cvi42 XML workspace.
 This will produce a .mat file for each slice in the workspace with a contour, in the designated output directory.
 The naming convention for these files are the Dicom UID of the respective slices/images, which can be found in the Dicom headers of the corresponding images/slices.